Karate Classes In Hazelwood

-Providing Karate classes in Hazelwood intended for individuals from all areas of life both men and women.
-Our company offers lessons for people from beginner level all the way through to experienced Karate enthusiasts.
-Our Karate pupils can be female or male, old or young, we can work with people from all walks of life, regardless of their sex or age group.
+Delivering Karate classes in Hazelwood designed for people from all areas of life both male and female.
+We provide you with lessons for people from beginner level right through to experienced Karate enthusiasts.
+Our Karate pupils could be male or female, young or old, we are able to help people from all avenues of life, irrespective of their sex or age.

 Karate practice (Hazelwood ) – Our Karate Classes in Hazelwood

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Hazelwood .

 Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn forms of martial arts and started teaching Karate in Okinawan schools.
 This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.

 Funakoshi made many modifications to the art to make it more accessible for the Japanese including transforming the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.